selfage/cli/README.md

 $ selfage run -h
 Usage: selfage run [options] <file>

-Compile and run the specified file.
-The file type can be neglected and is always fixed as '.ts'.
+Compile and run the specified file under Node environment.
+Its file ext can be neglected and is always fixed as .ts.
 Pass through arguments to the executable file after --.

 Options:
+  -c, --tsconfig-file <file>  The file path to tsconfig.json.
+If not provided, it will try to look for it at the current working directory.
   -h, --help                  display help for command
 ```

 ## Format